Light segregation

-Light segregation or light protection is an engineering technique to protect cyclists using a cycle lane by placing physical objects next to the cycle lane marking.
+Light segregation or light protection is an engineering technique to protect cyclists using a cycle lane by placing physical objects next to the cycle lane marking by placing physical objects beside the bike lane that can be crossed by other traffic, but which makes crossing difficult or uncomfortable.

 It first became a recognised treatment on the issue of the NACTO Urban Bikeway Design Guide in the United States in 2011, though it existed in different countries before then.
 They are intended to be a cheaper and easier-to-implement alternative to kerb protection.
 The estimated cost of kerb protection is £700,000/km, however the cost for light segregation is only around £60,000/km.
 Light segregation permitted Seville to implement a 50 mile-long cycle network in four years.

 Benefits

 In Royal College Street, Camden, London, light segregation was introduced.
 The number of cyclists increased by 70% and the number of collisions reduced from 18 per 15 months to 3 per 15 months.
 Users feel safer on light-segregated cycle lanes than paint-only cycle lanes.